VR and power tools: What could go wrong?

 The company’s latest VR initiative, called the Holoroom Test Drive, provides laypeople the opportunity to test out burly power tools and get an education on how to wield them–before purchasing a machine that’s capable of removing all manners of limbs.

-The project, which was highlighted recently by RoadtoVR and seems to be a one-off experiment, is built upon the popular HTC Vive VR platform.
+The project, which was highlighted recently by RoadtoVR and operated as a pilot tour across several US cities, is built upon the popular HTC Vive VR platform.
 The Vive system can track not just a person in VR, but the full-sized, vibrating power tool they wield, creating a convincing virtual approximation of trimming hedges at home.
-For safety, it appears that all blades and moving parts have been removed from the tools.
+For safety, all blades and moving parts have been removed from the tools.
 Yet it’s hard not to wince at the demo video, which threatens to blossom into GIF-able hilarity at any moment.

 I’ve watched a grown man hammer an HTC Vive motion controller against real drywall again and again, totally confused as to why the virtual world would show him something that he cannot do in the real one.
 I could only imagine how that scene would have ended with a chainsaw.